 Because a corporation is deemed a separate legal entity and has no associated personal liability for directors (except in limited circumstances such as self-dealing), it is not discharged from bankruptcy.

 Corporate bankruptcy can be complex because each type of industry has unique requirements.
-With 65 years of experience, our team at D. & A. MacLeod understands this and has the knowledge to help your company decide on its next steps, including exploring all options that may be available.
+With over 65 years of experience, our team at D. & A. MacLeod understands this and has the knowledge to help your company decide on its next steps, including exploring all options that may be available.
 With multiple convenient in Eastern Ontario, we are available to meet where it is most convenient for you.